pusateri/draft-pusateri-dnsop-update-timeout/README.md

       case to use [I-D.sekar-dns-ul] when relative time is needed.

    o  Introduced TIMEOUT-MANAGED EDNS(0) option to signal whether or not
-      an authoriative is capable of TIMEOUT.
+      an authoriative is managing TIMEOUT records for the UPDATE.

    o  Reworked IANA section.